Search for AI Tools

 How we choose

-• Look for specific features that cater to your scientific needs.
+• Look for specific features that align with your research requirements.

 SPM (Statistical Parametric Mapping) homepage

-SPM is designed for the construction and assessment of spatially extended statistical processes.
-It provides a framework for analyzing brain imaging data, enabling researchers to visualize and interpret complex results.
+SPM facilitates the construction and assessment of spatially extended statistical processes.
+It is widely used for testing neuroscientific hypotheses through imaging data.

 Key features